 - AUSMAT Logistics

-- assess your eligibility and suitability for further training opportunities, exercises, and deployments;
+- assess your eligibility and suitability for Deployments, training opportunities and exercises

 - Facilitate deployments, including preparatory steps such as advising you of education, training, vaccination requirements, planning travel and logistics and for packing of personnel specific kits and uniforms.